 The vision of the school is one in which staff, parents, community, and students work together to encourage and develop citizenship, responsibility, integrity and enthusiasm for lifelong learning.
 The mission of the school is to inspire personal achievement in learning and citizenship for all students, every day.
 To that end, QJSHS offers a solid college preparatory curriculum, including six Advanced Placement classes.
 A successful vocational program includes auto shop, culinary arts, digital academy, pastry, wood shop, gardening, welding, and yearbook.
 The 7th-grade curriculum offers a “school within a school” with block scheduling in science/math and social studies/English.
 The junior high electives consist of art, culinary arts, Spanish, band, music appreciation, and keyboarding.

-Quincy Jr. /Senior high school fully supports Plumas Unified School Districts mission to collectively inspire every child, in every classroom, every day.
+Quincy Jr/Sr High School fully supports Plumas Unified School District's mission to collectively inspire every child, in every classroom, every day.

 We are excited about the launch of a new program called WEB.
 WEB, which stands for “Where Everybody Belongs” is a Junior High school orientation and transition program that welcomes 7th graders and makes them feel comfortable throughout the first year of their Junior High school experience.
 Built on the belief that students can help students succeed, the program trains mentors from the 10th grade class to be WEB Leaders.
 They lead an orientation where they are paired with students and continue to interact with them during the year.
 They also go into the 7th grade classrooms throughout the year and lead follow up lessons.